 FLOOR HOCKEY: This fast-paced and enjoyable activity is adapted from ice hockey.
 Classes will include basic passing and shooting, offensive and defensive play, and game strategy.
 The second portion of the course is devoted to team play.
 There is a fee of $15 for protective eye guards.

-BADMINTON: The course is designed for all levels of play.
+BADMINTON: This course is designed for all levels of play.
 Time will be devoted to equipment selection, court dimensions and the rules that govern play.
-Group instruction will include grips, footwork, overhead and underhand shots, service and singles and doubles strategy.
+Group instruction will include grips, footwork, overhead and underhand shots, serving, and singles and doubles strategy.
 Drills will be utilized to develop these fundamentals.
 Students will have the opportunity to participate in singles and doubles competition during the latter part of the course.

 TENNIS: This class will be held at the Dick Savitt Tennis Center at the Baker Athletics Complex.
 Instruction will cover the basic skills: forehand drive, backhand drive, footwork, service, return of service, and volley.
-Students will be grouped according to their level of play and will participate in drills to develop the basic skills.
+Students will be grouped according to their level of play and will participate in drills to develop basic skills.
 The rules and basic strategy for both singles and doubles play will be covered.
 Time will be allotted for class competition in the latter part of the course.

 CHEERLEADING/DANCE TEAM: This course is ONLY for the students on the Columbia Dance Team who perform during intercollegiate athletic contests.
 Students must attend three weekly practice sessions and participate at designated intercollegiate games.